 Introduction to MySQL TINYINT

 TINYINT is the MySQL data type that can be assigned o the columns of the table in which we need to store the whole numbers, and we are aware that the range of the numbers that we will store in that column will not exceed the range of the TINYINT data type.
-In this article, we will learn about the TINYINT datatype of MySQL, its range and storage size, and also learn about certain attributes related to TINYINT datatype like signed, unsigned, auto_increment, ZEROFILL, and display width.
-We will also discuss where and in which scenarios the TINYINT data type is mostly used.
+In this article, we will learn about the TINYINT datatype of MySQL, its range and storage size, and also learn about specific attributes related to TINYINT datatypes like signed, unsigned, auto_increment, ZEROFILL, and display width.
+We will also discuss the main scenarios and places where developers use the TINYINT data type.

 Range and Storage Space for Tinyint datatype in MySQL

 TINYINT datatype is the extension of the standard SQL integer type.
 Each integral datatype of MySQL can be declared either signed or unsigned.
-Signed data types specify that the negative, integral values can also be stored in that column while unsigned always contains the positive integer values.
-By default, the datatype of any integral nature in MySQL is considered as a signed data type.
+Signed data types specify that the negative, integral values can also be stored in that column, while unsigned always contains the positive integer values.
+By default, the datatype of any integral nature in MySQL is considered a signed data type.
 The same goes with the TINYINT data type; by default, it is signed TINYINT in its functionality.
-It takes 1 byte that is 8 its to store the value of the TINYINT data type.
-The range of the signed TINYINT datatype from minimum to the maximum value is -128 to 127, while for unsigned TINYINT datatype, it is 0 to 255.
+It takes 1 byte, that is, 8 bits, to store the value of the TINYINT data type.
+The range of the signed TINYINT datatype from minimum to maximum value is -128 to 127, while for unsigned TINYINT datatype, it is 0 to 255.

 Usage of TINYINT datatype

-Another usage of TINYINT datatypes is used to declare the table’s primary key that will store the autoincremented value, and you are sure that the range of the value stored in this column will not exceed the range of the TINYINT data type.
-That means in case if your table is going to contain only a few records and you want to declare an integral column that will store the autoincremented whole numbers; then instead of using the MySQL int or integer data type, you will declare the datatype of the column as TINYINT.
+MySQL often uses the TINYINT(1) datatype to store boolean values when declaring the column as boolean or bool in the table.
+Additionally, one can use the TINYINT datatype to declare the primary key for a table and prevent the autoincremented value from exceeding the range of the TINYINT datatype.
+That means in case if your table is going to contain only a few records and you want to declare an integral column that will store the autoincremented whole numbers, then instead of using the MySQL int or integer data type, you will declare the datatype of the column as TINYINT.

 Example of MySQL TINYINT

-Let us create a table that will contain the column as the TINYINT data type that will be the primary key and one more column that will be of the TINYINT datatype but will not be a primary key.
-For example, we will create a table named subjects inside the educba database that exists on my database server.
-For this firstly, We will have to use the educba database for which we will execute the following query –
+Let us create a table containing the column as the TINYINT data type that will be the primary key and one more column that will be of the TINYINT datatype but will not be a primary key.
+For example, we will create a table named subjects inside the educba database on my server.
+For this, firstly, We will have to use the educba database, for which we will execute the following query –

 use educba;